oracle-devrel/devo.tutorials/code-editor-scm.md

 {% imgx assets/code-editor-open-or-workspace-1024.jpg "Open or Open in Workspace" %}

-Switch back to the Files view in the Workspace and click any file to edit it.
+Switch back to the Explorer view in the Workspace and click any file to edit it.
 As you make changes, you can make regular commits by going back to the SCM panel, selecting which files to stage (hover and click the plus button to stage), enter a brief commit message, and click the checkmark at the top to add the commit.
 If you don't stage any files, Code Editor will offer to stage all changes at the time of the commit.

 {% imgx assets/code-editor-stage-changes-1024.jpg "Stage Changes" %}